Goshanlol/Mini_Shell/README.md

 - Simple command parsing
 - Environment variable expansion ($VAR)

-## Limitations
-- No pipes or redirections
-- No job control
-- No persistent history file
-- Simplified parsing compared to Bash

 ## How to install this project
 1. Clone this project
 2. Build the project: